 Once the animal has been registered with the microchip service the pet owner will often receive a certificate of ownership which includes the microchip number.
 This particular certificate provides proof of ownership of the animal and is transferred with the animal when it is sold or traded to someone else.
 This is a very valuable document as it provides the authorities proof of ownership if the animal is stolen.

 Whenever you visit the veterinarian with your animal you should always ask for a chip scan to verify that the chip is still functioning properly.
 If it isn’t, it can be removed and another one inserted.

 The Components of a Microchip

 A microchip is a passive chip or RFID device.
 Because of this there is absolutely no power source on the microchip itself.
 The only way that they become active is when they are scanned by a scanner.

 Usually, the implant location differs among the different types of animals and the prevailing government regulations that are in place for that locale.
-However, the most common site is at the base of the neck between the shoulder blades.
-This is the most common place of the chip for dogs and cats.
+However, the most common location is at the base of the neck between the shoulder blades.
+This is the most common location of the chip for dogs and cats.

 Horses are usually microchipped on the left side of the neck.
 Usually half way between the poll and withers.
 Most commonly about an inch below the mane’s midline.

 Birds usually have the microchip implanted in their breast muscles.
 With birds there must be proper restraint and implanting a chip is usually a two-man job as the bird should be sedated to prevent injury or death.